Le Phem Era

 We think we know who we are, but we’re not sure.
 We also don’t know what we’re doing, but we’re still here.

-Through food and art, we hope to cultivate a welcoming and community-led environment for people with Sāmoan ancestry to come together and celebrate language.
-The event will feature an array of artworks and activities by Sāmoan practitioners based in Naarm and beyond, including an umu, ‘ie lavalava mark making and moving image works.
+Through food and art, we hoped to cultivate a welcoming and community-led environment for people with Sāmoan ancestry to come together and celebrate language.
 By providing a space for the exploration of collective and individual Sāmoan identities, we aim to promote reclamation of pre-colonial ways of knowing while allowing for diasporic interpretations of culture.

 Link to event roomsheet